Embry Hills-Presidential Parkway & Surrounding Communities Placemaking Strategy

 Ideas Wall

-Your ideas can include anything — from transportation and connectivity improvements, to public art, to the types of businesses you'd like to see along specific corridors.
-Don't hold back — think big!
-Submit your idea here through our idea wall!
+Your ideas can include anything from transportation and connectivity improvements, to public art, to the types of businesses you'd like to see along specific corridors.
+Don't hold back think big!
+Click here or click the red icon to add your comments to the idea wall!

 Community Events